Nicky Weaver: Sheffield Wednesday

 With Lee Grant's departure from Sheffield Wednesday to Burnley in the close season, Weaver the ex-Owl loanee and Wednesday fan signed as a replacement after the club's transfer embargo was lifted.
 On 4 October 2010, Weaver was awarded the Handley Brown player of the month for September after a number of impressive performances in an underachieving Wednesday team.
 Weaver was awarded man of the match against Chesterfield in a Football League Trophy second round match after scoring the decisive penalty and saving three spot kicks, two of which were vital sudden death saves to keep Wednesday in the competition.

 Weaver received his second successive Player of The Month award off the club for his performances in October.
 His consistent performances led to him signing a new two-and-a-half-year deal on 14 February 2011, which due to an oversight by the press office was not announced until 4 April.
 Weaver fell out of favour at Sheffield Wednesday following the signing of Chris Kirkland, with Kirkland inheriting Weaver's no.1 shirt.
 After failing to appear in any matchday squad since Kirkland's arrival, he was released at the end of the season.

 Aberdeen

 On 15 July 2013, Weaver signed for Aberdeen on a six-month contract.
 This was extended for a further six months in January 2014.

 Coaching career

 In September 2014, Weaver returned to Sheffield Wednesday as academy goalkeeping coach.
 He replaced Andy Rhodes as first team goalkeeping coach in July 2018.
 On 14 August 2020, it was confirmed as part of a coaching staff restructure, Weaver would switch roles and become Head of Academy Goalkeeping, the position he originally had when joining the club as staff.
+On 11 April 2024, Weaver confirmed he would be leaving Sheffield Wednesday at the end of the 2023–24 season, saying "I don't see myself coaching again but you never say never".